Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Generative Adversial Networks (GAN)

-GAN models are composed by two "adversarial" submodels: a generator and a discriminator.
-The term adversarial means that the two submodels are in competition and there is one winner (a zero sum game).
 The generator is tasked to generate fake images, while the discriminator is tasked to recognize if an image is fake or not.
 The generator generates images for the discriminator to check, mixing real images with generated ones.
 If the generator fools the discriminator, than the latter needs to update Its weights, otherwise the opposite will happen.

 GANs enable the possibility of estimating implicit densities.
 We assume to have a prior density \(p_\omega \in \Delta (\Omega)\) given and a generator (or decoder) \(g_\theta \in X^{\Omega}\) that generates data points in \(X\) given a random element from \(\Omega\).

-The density induced by the prior \(p_{\omega}\) and the generator \(g_{\omega}\) is given by \(q_{\theta}(x)=\mathbb{E}_{\omega \sim p^{\omega}}\delta [g_\theta (\omega)-x]\), where \(\delta\) is the Dirac delta function.
+The density induced by the prior \(p_{\omega}\) and the generator \(g_{\theta}\) is given by \(q_{\theta}(x)=\mathbb{E}_{\omega \sim p^{\omega}}\delta [g_\theta (\omega)-x]\), where \(\delta\) is the Dirac delta function.
+The Dirac function is a generalized function on the real numbers, whose value is zero everywhere except at zero, and whose integral over the entire real line is equal to one.

 The (original) GAN objective is to find \(\theta^*\) such that \(q_{\theta^*}\) best fits the data distribution \(p_{data}\) under the Jensen-Shannon divergence:

-\[\theta^* \in arg\ min_{\theta}\ d_{JS}(p_{data}, q_{\theta})\]
+\[d_{JS}(P, Q)=\frac{1}{2}d_{kl}(P|M)+\frac{1}{2}d_{kl}(Q|M),\ M=\frac{1}{2}(P+Q)\] \[\theta^* \in arg\ min_{\theta}\ d_{JS}(p_{data}, q_{\theta})\]

 where